 Behind the scenes in Sheffield’s most secret restaurant

-It must be the least known restaurant in Sheffield but it hides a secret famous chefs would love to have.
+It must be the least known restaurant in Sheffield but it hides a secret famous names would love to have.

 With facilities worth £3.5 million, gadgets most chefs can only dream of utilising and views across the city centre, the sky-high Hallam View may also be the best equipped.